nens/lizard-docs/source/c_apitechnical.rst

 Authentication
 ==============

-When you login via your browser, you receive a session cookie that is valid for 2 weeks.
+When you login via your browser, you receive a session cookie.
 All subsequent requests to the API are authenticated with that session cookie.

 Authenticating to the REST API outside of a browser is done by attaching a Personal API Key to *every* request.
 You can attach a Personal API Key to